felipeangelimvieira/LyonParkingAnalysis/README.md

 The data was stored in a SQL and here we will be using Machine Learning methods from scikit-learn library to visualize and classify the parking lots.

 ## Clustering the parkings
-After applying a Principal Component Analysis (PCA) on the data, we obtain a 2D projection of the data.
+After applying a Principal Component Analysis (PCA) on the 140-dimensional data, we obtain a 2D projection of the data.
+The figure 1 is obtained after applying an unsupervised learning algorithm to cluster the parkings into three groups.
 Each dot is relative to a parking.

 <figure>
   <img src='clustersParkings.png' alt="figure1">
   <figcaption>Fig1.
-Mean of the peak hours for the parkings of the three clusters.</figcaption>
+Clustering.</figcaption>
 </figure>

 ## Analysis